purpleidea/mgmt/DOCUMENTATION.md

 ####`--file <graph.yaml>`
 Point to a graph file to run.

+####`--converged-timeout <seconds>`
+Exit if the machine has converged for approximately this many seconds.

+####`--max-runtime <seconds>`
+Exit when the agent has run for approximately this many seconds.
+This is not generally recommended, but may be useful for users who know what they're doing.

 ##Examples
 For example configurations, please consult the [examples/](https://github.com/purpleidea/mgmt/tree/master/examples) directory in the git source repository.
 It is available from: